IBM/pymm/info/pymm-blog-1.md

 We see potinital after benchmarking NumPy arrays of diffreant sizes:
 1. Checkpointing and logging -  With PyMM on dax mode we see a checkpoint acceleration of almost x2.
 2. Persist Random writes - persist random writes to Optane with PyMM is x3 times faster then writing to NVMe or writing to Optane with other options.
-3. Multi Process - PyMM allows many process to access the same pool of memory and can reduce the serlization cose of process access.
+3. Huge data - when the data is huge it is better to use peristent memory then moving to numa node (?Maybe not in this blog?)

 ## Flush issue